AmnahBukair/Machine_Learning_Capstone_Project/README.md

 For example: 'Now it is your turn' or 'you have to do ...'.
 please ignore these phrases (;

 2. I had an error with calculating accuracy index.
-They value copy itself each time i call the function.
+The value copy itself each time i call the function.
 I will appreciate if you suggest me some corrective steps!